MicrosoftDocs/SupportArticles-docs/support/azure/general/secure-file-exchange-transfer-files.md

 The main features of Secure File Exchange are as follows:

 - Secure file transfer and storage in the Azure public cloud.
-- An ISO 27001 certified system that has been independently verified as meeting the industry standards for security and protection of data.
+- An ISO 27001 certified system.
+It has been independently verified as meeting the industry standards for security and protection of data.
 - The use of "work or school, or personal Microsoft accounts" for customer authentication.
 - Restricted access to your files to only those Microsoft Support Professionals who are actively working on your case.
 - Compliance with contractual, regulatory, and certification requirements.